 Trade Show Survival Guide: Set-Up Part 1

-The AGSoest Crew really, really wants your exhibitor experience to be as hassle-free as possible.
+The AGSoest crew really, really wants your exhibitor experience to be as hassle-free as possible.
 Below are some frequently asked questions and problems that may come up and what to do about them.
-If you have a problem not covered here, let us know maybe we have a solution for you!
+If you have a problem not covered here, let us know; maybe we can find a solution just for you!

 Try to have your exhibitor badges mailed to you ahead of time so you have them in hand.
-If you must pick up your badges onsite, be sure to get them the day before show opening.
+If you must pick up your badges on-site, be sure to get them the day before show opening.
 Frequently on opening morning, the exhibitor and attendee registration areas are so jammed, the waiting lines wrap around like those endlessly long queues at Disneyland.
-Don’t believe that you can show up at 8:00am on opening day and get your badge in time to make it to your booth by 10:00am for show open.
+Don’t believe that you can show up at 8 am on opening day and get your badge in time to make it to your booth by 10 am for show open.

-If you sent your shipment to the “advanced” receiving address within the time frame specified in the Exhibitor Manual, it should already be delivered to the booth and the Soest Crew will move it around as necessary.
+If you sent your shipment to the “advanced” receiving address within the time frame specified in the Exhibitor Manual, it should already be delivered to the booth and the AGSoest crew will move it around as necessary.

-Frequently, direct-to-showsite shipments get detained at the marshalling yard, the shipping docks or sometimes they’re just held in a single location in the hall and delivered to the booth … eventually.
+Frequently, direct-to-showsite shipments get detained at the marshalling yard, the shipping dock, or sometimes they’re just held in a single location in the hall and delivered to the booth … eventually.